happycat33/CMPUT404-assignment-css-hell/README.md

 Code is licensed under the Apache 2.0 license.

 Collaboration:
-* rmo1: helped me figure out how to download gutenberg pages (including the images) from site
+* rmo1: helped me figure out how to download Gutenberg pages (including the images) from the site.
+Also gave me tips on how to improve my good.html
-* ianta: clarified questions about the assignment, showed me how to add images through css instead of html
+* ianta: clarifying questions about the assignment, and showed me how to add images through CSS instead of HTML
+* landberg: gave me suggestions on how to improve my good.html (provided links to sites that might help me, given in readme.md)
+* natnail: Gave me advice on my bad and good html

 Gutenberg.css changes:
 * change the font family of captions, h1 to h3, div, table rows and columns